-Lt Colonel Rip Rawlings (USMC, Ret) is a New York Times, USA Today and Amazon Bestselling Author-

 Lieutenant Colonel Hunter Ripley “Rip” Rawlings IV was a Marine Corps infantry and Reconnaissance Officer with over 23-years of active duty service.
 With ten combat and peace keeping deployments including Iraq (OIF), Afghanistan (OEF), CJTF-HOA (OEF) Djibouti and a specialty military reconnaissance advisor to Saudi Arabian forces, to name a few.
 He has served on Joint assignment to NATO and was a Pentagon Strategic Planner.

 Lieutenant Colonel Rawlings last active duty assignment was as an instructor at Marine Corps University with an appointment as the Command & Staff College Associate Dean and the Department Head for Warfighting.

 Prior to this appointment, he served as Battalion Commander, 3d Battalion, 5th Marines, the Marine Corps’ storied “Darkhorse” battalion.

 MARINE CORPS ACTIVE DUTY

-Lieutenant Colonel Rawlings has served in a variety of commands and strategic staff positions within the Marine Corps and across the Joint services over the last twenty-two years of service to the Nation.
+Lieutenant Colonel Rawlings has served in a variety of commands and strategic staff positions within the Marine Corps and across the Joint services over the last twenty-three years of service to the Nation.

 From 2012 to 2014 he served as a Strategic Plans officer to DC, PP&O, Strategic Plans (PLN) division at HQMC in the Pentagon.
 Here he held portfolio’s for PACOM including the Pacific numbered war plans, was the Marine Corps’ Nuclear officer, the PLN QDR officer, and wrote and staffed the ‘Forces For’ and the Marine Corps Service Campaign Plan.

 Prior to serving as Strategic Plans Officer, LtCol Rawlings applied and was accepted to attend the USMC premiere School of Advanced Warfare (SAW) from 2011-2012 and Command & Staff (CDET) in 2010 graduating in the top of the class as a Distinguished Graduate.

 From 2008 to 2010, LtCol Rawlings was the Future Operations Officer for the Counter-IED Operations Intelligence Center (COIC) and deployed as the COIC-A OIC in Afghanistan in 2009.